Anguscrane/Simplified-Babagaboosh/README.md

 string
 time

 Installation

 Clone the repository or download the source code.
-Install the required Python libraries
+Install the required Python libraries.
 Replace the placeholders in the code with your actual API keys and file paths:

 API_KEY (ElevenLabs API key)